nennneko5787/NNDViewer/README.md

 ## Instability Warning

-As this app is still in the alpha stage, you may and will encounter crashes and other bugs.
+As this app is still in the beta stage, you may and will encounter crashes and other bugs.
 If you find one of those, it would be helpful to open an issue on this GitHub repository.

 ** IF YOU'RE ON AN OG 3DS PLEASE STOP REPORTING THE APP CRASHES AFTER A CERTAIN TIME, WE KNOW ITS NOT AN EASY FIX **